kobitscreation-dev/kobits/README.md

 `netlify.toml` publishes the app from `outputs/agently-mobile` and deploys the serverless functions from `netlify/functions`.

+## Built with Codex and GPT-5.6

+Kobits was created with Codex and GPT-5.6 as an AI development partner.
+We used it to turn the marketplace idea into a working responsive product, build the buyer-first flows and agent pages, create the secure Netlify agent-function structure, improve interaction details, and test the project structure.
+The team directed the product vision, reviewed the output, and made the final decisions.

 ## Status

 This repository contains a working prototype and deployment-ready structure.
 Payments, accounts, and production data storage require their own secure services before a public launch.